Momentum-Driven Forms and User Journeys in 2026

 3. Use branching for relevance.

 Every “if they answer X, ask Y; else ask Z” is a chance to keep the path short and relevant.
-In Antforms, workflow and branching let you set “When [condition], then go to [block or end].”
+In AntForms, workflow and branching let you set “When [condition], then go to [block or end].”
 Use it to skip whole sections for users who don’t need them, and to ask follow-ups only when they add value.

 4. Show progress.